hellerve/ptolemy/done.md

 but in the end I mostly stayed for the insight around macros, which I don’t agree with 100%, but had fun wrapping my head around.

+* *Data and Reality: A Timeless Perspective on Perceiving and Managing Information in Our Imprecise World* by William Kent (1978)

+It’s supposedly a classic, and it has some neat little rules in there.
+The author is not a very good writer, though, a fact that is exacerbated in the edition that I read by the editor who can’t help but insert little out-of-place commentary sections.
+I don’t know whether those come from a genuine desire to explain or plain vanity, but they’re useless, and, what’s worse, actually disturb the flow of the book.

 ## Recreational

 ### Papers